(c) 2024 PillSync.com

 • •Monitor growth of pediatric patients.
 (5.8)

-• •Glaucoma and cataracts may occur with long-term use of ICS.
+• •Glaucoma and cataracts may occur with long-term use of an inhaled corticosteroid (ICS).
 Consider referral to an ophthalmologist in patients who develop ocular symptoms or use FLOVENT HFA long term.
 (5.9)

 5.1 Oropharyngeal Candidiasis